artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 Note that weighting in AtoM is **cumulative**, so a match in multiple weighted fields will increase amount the record is boosted.

-For example, if you searched for ``city hall 123``, this search would understood
+For example, if you searched for ``city hall 123``, this search would be understood
 as: look for archival descriptions that contain ``city`` AND ``hall`` AND ``123`` in any field.
 If I have a description that has an identifier of "123," the word "city" in the title, and the word "hall" in the scope and